TomasHubelbauer/github-rulers/readme.md

 ## To-Do

-### Run the Playwright script in GitHub Actions and push `screenshot.png` back
+### Generate 800x640 image for the extension stores in GitHub Actions, too

-I have added GitHub Actions secrets `GITHUBCOM_EMAIL` and `GITHUBCOM_PASSWORD` for the test user sign in.

-Might also want to generate a 800x640 screenshots for the stores.
-JPG for the Chrome one and PNG for the Edge one.
-Not sure about AMO.
+JPG for the Chrome.
+PNG for the Edge.
+Note sure about Firefox.

 ### Set up GitHub Pages with links to the extension stores to use as a repo URL